Alyssa Monks

 Alyssa Monks (born 1977) is an American painter currently based in Brooklyn.
 She specializes in large oil paintings and is recognized both in the United States and Europe for her work featuring figures obscured by water, steam, and vinyl.
 Her notable series of work centering around figures in bathrooms, tubs, and showers garnered attention from the worldwide art community and the press.

 Personal life

 A native of Ridgewood, New Jersey, Monks was born in 1977 as the youngest of eight children (six older brothers and one sister).
-Her mother, being a potter and artist herself, was supportive of Monks' interest in art and found ways to help her cultivate her love for the arts.
+Her mother, a potter and artist herself, was supportive of Monks's interest in art and found ways to help her cultivate her love for the arts.
 By eight years old, Monks was taking general art and painting classes.
 She is based in Williamsburg, Brooklyn.

 Education

 After graduating from Immaculate Heart Academy in 1995, Monks went on to attend The New School in New York and Montclair State University before earning her B.A. at Boston College in 1999.
 Monks went on to study painting at Lorenzo de’ Medici in Florence, Italy and then returned to the United States to earn her M.F.A. from the New York Academy of Art, in their Graduate School of Figurative Art in 2001.
 In 2006, Monks completed an artist in residency at Fullerton College in California.